 Standout Features:

-• Powerful visual storytelling
+- Powerful visual storytelling

-• Attention-grabbing HIV imagery
+- Attention-grabbing imagery

-• Strategic use of negative space
+- Strategic use of negative space

 Here, the word HIV hits the three squares, visualizing an infection.
 The letters are also written in bright red with splatters and specks of blood — enough to make any passersby stop and stare at the chilling image.

-Two Os in the form of Durex’s contraceptive products take the empty squares, effectively conveying their crucial message at the bottom of the poster that reads, “In this game, your only weapon is contraception.”
+Two Os in the form of Durex’s contraceptive products take the empty squares, effectively conveying a crucial message at the bottom of the poster that reads, “In this game, your only weapon is contraception.”

 The entire illustration lies on a plain white surface, driving all the viewer’s focus to the powerful illustration at the center.

-5. HIV is a LABEL by Direct Media United Solutions
+5. HIV Is a LABEL by Direct Media United Solutions

 Standout Features:

-• Impactful nude photography
+- Impactful nude photography

 Created by Direct Media Solutions, this campaign sheds light on the problems and challenges faced by people living with HIV — from getting refused casual contact to being deprived of essential services.